sbmlteam/sbmlpkgspec/README.md

 🏁 Recent news and activities
 ------------------------------

+_September 2017_: Fixed another bug in footers and headers of the appendix section, caused by an incomplete fix in version 1.7.2.
+Hopefully this is the last of it.

 _August 2017_: Fixed bug in commands for referencing sections, caused by a poor implementation of `\apdx`.
 This fixes the problem that references to sections would sometimes end up as `Section Appendix 3.3.12`.
 (Thanks to Lucian Smith for reporting this issue.)